20 . Jul . 2020

 Coworking spaces also provide relief from a relevant phenomenon called ‘job creep.’
 Job creep is currently affecting many who are forced to work from home due to COVID-19.
 Job creep essentially means one is where an individual needs to or is engaging in work related activities beyond normal working hours.
 It occurs when working from home due to one’s working environment being the same as one’s leisure environment, leading to the feeling that one is always ‘at work’.
 This is one thing both a coworking space and a traditional office space have over working from home, there is a physical release when you leave those spaces, making it easier to relax and enjoy your own time.
 If you’re lucky enough to have your own study room at home, that’s recommended, but this isn’t very common.

 Right now, many people are experiencing job creep for the first time, or more intensely than before, and they are discovering whether working from home truly suits them.
 Coworking in a post-covid world will prove a solution to many people who have now tried working from home, discovered that they need something more flexible than a traditional office space, yet something more spacious and freeing than working from home.

 In a post-COVID world, office spaces can remain the same, but the way we move, operate and place ourselves within them will change.
 All coworking spaces have a responsibility to provide adequate sanitation and ventilation to their coworking members—Zioks will do just that.
-If you’re looking for a flexible and safe coworking space in Salt Lake, Kolkata post COVID-19, Zioks is your place.
+If you’re looking for a flexible and safe business centre in Kolkata post COVID-19, Zioks is your place.